 Cybersecurity refers to protecting networks, systems, devices, programs, and data from digital attacks.
 Digital attacks can come in many forms and kinds, but most common ones are:

 social media attacks

 According to recent statistics, digital attacks happen every 39 seconds.
-This means every 39 seconds there is a chance that a hacker can harm your music producer’s reputation, bank account savings and earnings, damage your software, and compromise your music.
+This means every 39 seconds there is a chance that a hacker can not only hack your Spotify but also harm your music producer’s reputation in general, together with bank account savings and earnings, damage your software, and compromise your music.

 While there a lot of smart technologies, thieves are smart too.
 That is why you also need to be smart about protecting yourself, your data, music, and brand.

 1. Use complex passwords